lucasho22/flask_portfolio/createtask.md

         </tr>
     </table>

-    <div class="text-white pt-3"> <!--This stores data in a table list, so when you input the name, the data for the input will appear-->
+    <div class="text-white pt-3"> # This stores data in a table list, so when you input the name, the data for the input will appear
         <table id="tableShirts" class="table" style="visibility: collapse">
             <thead>
             <tr id="shirtHeader" style="visibility: collapse">